idratherworkatgasstation/tebot/README.md

 # tebot
-Simple Telegram bot
+## Simple Telegram bot
-This bot can search YouTube videos about Go and parse books from GitHub
+This bot is no longer active but I wanna keep it as my first development project.